Outrageous Predictions

 Most of what we mentioned about short-term trading matters here, too.
 But here are a few extra points you should consider when day trading:

 Volatility is crucial for day traders because it creates profit opportunities.
-Stocks that regularly experience price swings of 2-5% or more within a single day are prime candidates.
+Stocks that regularly experience large intraday price swings (for example, a few percent) may attract day traders, but higher volatility increases the risk of rapid losses.
 You can use volatility scanners to identify such stocks, which are typically influenced by market sentiment, breaking news, or sudden events.

 Day traders rely heavily on real-time price data and news updates.
 Pre-market and post-market scans are vital for spotting stocks that are likely to experience sharp price movements.
 Earnings reports, regulatory changes, or geopolitical news can all serve as triggers for major price changes throughout the day.